I’ve long been confused about the hartebeest and the tsessebe, which I thought must be closely related.

 The impala is all on its own.
 Its closest relative being the rare and shy suni.

-Not easy, and this with only 143 species.
-Imagine how hard it is to classify the small mammals: like mice – there are about 2200 species of rodents; and 1200 bats.
-Never mind plants!
+Classifying antelope is not easy, and this with only 143 species.
+Imagine how hard it is to classify the small mammals: – about 2200 species of rodents; and about 1200 bats.

 Mankind!